leighh15/leighh15-intern-repo/react_debugging.md

 # Debugging Techniques for Python

-## Most Common Debugging Techniques
+## Most Common Debugging Techniques in Python

-- reproduce reliably; create a minimal repro
+- print statements
-- read console warnings and errors first
+- using pdb (python debugger)
-- use React DevTools to inspect props/state and renders
+- assert statements
-- use breakpoints and logpoints
+- excpetion handling (try/except)
-- regression test before and after bug fix
+- Jupyter magics (%debug, %pdb, $run -d)

-## Most Effective Tools for React Debugging
+## Most Effective Tools for Python Debugging

-- React DevTools
+- pdb and ipdb for complex code paths.
-- Browser DevTools
+- logging module for scalable debugging across large projects.
-- VS Code Debugger
+- Jupyter %debug magic to drop into post-mortem debugging
-- Error monitoring with source maps
+- profiling tools such as %timeit, cProfile, line_profiler to catch performance related bugs.

-## How to Debug Issues in Large React Codebases
+## How to Debug Issues in Large Python/Jupyter Codebases

-- Isolate the problem
+- isolate failing components to reduce the problem into a minimal smippet
-- Use git bisect (find specific commit introducing bug)
+- use unit tests (pytest)
-- add logging across client/server to follow a request
+- refactor and modularise to test smaller parts independently
-- guard via feature flags
+- track changes with version control (git bisect) to identify when the bug was introduced
-- land a minimal fix with regression test; document ownership
+- consistent logging